bolderbrush10/SearchlightAssault/programmer-notes.md

     - Probably want a scene with several SLs getting built by robot, which enables turrets to attack a far biter base
     - Probably want a scene with a jail break that succeeds (tank that busts through wall, bunch of people on foot follow)
     - Probably want a scene with a jail break that fails (car crashes into wall, explodes, people spill out get caught)

-- Move "A neat trick to see if a string ends with a given suffix" somewhere common

 - Uphold that promise about the multiplayer map from the mod description